danbutthole/seaprox/README.md

 approach will be to simply allocate the structures as arrays.
 Then lookups will simply be linear lookups.

+## Built-in proxy type: static
+For distribution, a single proxy type will be implemented and available for usage.
+It is a so-described-and-named `static` proxy.
+That is, it listens for connections on a tcp4 ip/port, and on accepting, connects out to a tcp name/port.
+On connecting out, it will prefer ipv6 by default, though will be configurable to prefer ipv4 instead.

 ## Optionally asynchronous connections

 ```